garrandall/popular-music-data/tracks/let-s-get-dirty--i-can-t-get-in-da-club--redman-dj-kool.md

 Ohh shit!
 Who those motherfuckers coming in here?
 No, it can't be!
-Ahhhhhhhhhhhhhhh!
+Ah!

 Yo.. yo, gimme some room I'm throwing elbows